Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

   Enter a maximum value for the floating point number.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Read only*
-  Enable this toggle to set the floating point number read-only.
-Disable the toggle to set the floating point number editable.
+  Enable this toggle to set the floating point number to read-only.
+Disable the toggle to set the floating point number to editable.
 By default, this toggle is disabled.

 ## Integer

 ![Integer](../../Assets/Screenshots/DataHub/DataTypes/Integer.png "[Integer]")

-The data type *Integer* is used to indicate whole numbers without a unit.
+The *Integer* data type is used to indicate whole numbers without a unit.
 You can configure the number range.

 The *DataHub* plugin owns this data type.